Theme Discussion: Puberty and Virginity in Puella Magi Madoka Magica

 Each time she goes back, she makes some kind of mistake.
 However, she doesn't lose sight of the goal, getting Madoka to never become a magical girl and being strong enough to save her from Walpurgis Night.
 Originally, Homura was a poor student and weak in gym class, having recently recovered from sickness.
 She trained hard and hoped to be a magical girl so she could be like Madoka, a friend she grew to idolize.

 But when magical girl Madoka in that timeline was killed by Walpurgis, Homura wishes to be able to protect her, and her wish gives her time travel powers, sending her back in time to try to rewrite the past.
-Over time, Homura learns how to become a more powerful and more confident magical girl by fighting alongside Madoka and Mami (even, in one scene, being the one who kills a witch by throwing a bomb up her skirt and into her... crotch area? ok... kind of pervy, so pervy I had to include a picture, on the right).
+Over time, Homura learns how to become a more powerful and more confident magical girl by fighting alongside Madoka and Mami.
 Her solemn quest to fight for Madoka across multiple timelines, to get stronger each time so that one timeline will come where she will be able to save Madoka from both being a magical girl and from Walpurgis Night is ultimately what drives the plot.

-Homura is interesting because she purely wanted to be a magical girl only for Madoka's sake, unlike some others who wanted to be magical girls for the greater good or for the sake of power as an end unto itself.
+Homura is interesting because she purely wanted to be a magical girl only for Madoka's sake, unlike some others, who wanted to be magical girls for the greater good, because of their strong desire for their wishes, or for the sake of power as an end unto itself.
 Her unselfish devotion borders on madness.
-Even in timelines where Madoka does not remember Homura, knowing that she is traveling back each time to before Madoka met her, Homura endures this endless suffering all for the sake of saving her.
+Even though in the time travel, Madoka does not remember Homura, since she is traveling back each time to before Madoka met her, Homura endures this endless suffering all for the sake of saving her.